d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis-rnn.md

 * Can we improve the classification accuracy by using the spaCy word tokenization tool?
 You need to install spaCy: `pip install spacy` and install the English package: `python -m spacy download en`.
 In the code, first import spacy: `import spacy`.
 Then, load the spacy English package: `spacy_en = spacy.load('en')`.
 Finally, define the function `def tokenizer(text): return [tok.text for tok in spacy_en.tokenizer(text)]` and replace the original `tokenizer` function.
 It should be noted that GloVe's word vector uses "-" to connect each word when storing noun phrases.
 For example, the phrase "new york" is represented as "new-york" in GloVe.
 After using spaCy tokenization, "new york" may be stored as "new york".

-## Reference

-[1] Maas, A. L., Daly, R. E., Pham, P. T., Huang, D., Ng, A. Y., & Potts, C. (2011, June).
-Learning word vectors for sentiment analysis.
-In Proceedings of the 49th annual meeting of the association for computational linguistics: Human language technologies-volume 1 (pp. 142-150).
-Association for Computational Linguistics.

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2391)